Service Animals

 • Assistance dogs for a variety of other needs

-It's important to note that service animals are not considered pets.
-This means they are allowed on your property even if your rental isn't typically pet-friendly.
+Service animals are not considered pets.
+This means they are allowed on your property even if your holiday home isn't typically pet-friendly.

 • No Extra Charges: Since service animals aren't pets, you cannot charge an additional fee for them.
-This includes pet fees or extra cleaning charges.
+This includes pet fees and extra cleaning charges.

-• Accessibility: Service animals must be allowed in all areas of the property that are open to the public or to guests in general.
-You should not refuse access to a guest with a service animal based on your pet policy.
+• Full Access: Service animals must be allowed in all areas of the property that are open to guests.
+You should not refuse access based on your pet policy.

-• Legal Compliance: According to the UN Convention on the Rights of Persons with Disabilities (CRPD), people with disabilities must be granted equal access to public and private spaces, which includes vacation rentals.
-As a member of the European Union, this regulation applies to you.
+• Legal Requirement: According to the UN Convention on the Rights of Persons with Disabilities (CRPD), people with disabilities must be granted equal access to public and private spaces, which includes holiday homes.
+Learn more about the UN Convention on the Rights of Persons with Disabilities.

-Service animal regulations vary by country.
-Here are the specific laws for each European nation:
+Service animal regulations vary across Europe.
+Here are the specific laws for each country:

 Did this article answer your question?